Long Run Massacre

-A few days later a force of 300 armed men from the Ohio River Falls settlement arrived at Painted Stone Station to rescue those who remained.
-After this the station was abandoned, Squire Boone attempted to return to the station multiple times but failed until 1783, where he found the station had been burned.
-The Long Run Massacre marker is located near Boston, Ky, along Shelbyville Road.
-The inscription reads "One mile south.
-Scene of massacre, undoubtedly the the bloodiest in early Kentucky, which took place, 1781.
+A few days later, a force of 300 armed men from the Ohio River Falls settlement arrived at Painted Stone Station to rescue those who remained.
+After the station was abandoned, Squire Boone attempted to return to the station multiple times, but failed until 1783, when he found the station had been burned.
+The Long Run Massacre marker is located near Boston, Kentucky, along Shelbyville Road.
+A historical marker was erected on the site in 1966 by the Kentucky Historical Society and Kentucky Department of Highways.
+The inscription reads:

+"One mile south.
+Scene of massacre, undoubtedly the bloodiest in early Kentucky, which took place, 1781.
 A Miami Indian party killed over 60 pioneers en route from Squire Boone’s Painted Stone Station to safety of forts at Falls of the Ohio.
 Next day, reinforced by British Capt.
 McKee’s Hurons, they killed 16 of 25 militia led by Col. John Floyd to bury massacre victims."
-5
+(5)

-2. The History of Painted Stone.
+- The History of Painted Stone.
 Painted Stone Settlers. . . http://www.paintedstonesettlers.org/page12.html.

-3. Terhune, Eloise Igleheart.
+- Terhune, Eloise Igleheart.
 Shelby County Tales of the Past.

-4. Smith, Elizabeth.
+- Smith, Elizabeth.
 ETTER: from G. T. Wilcox about Long Run Massacre & Floyd's Defeat, Jefferson Co., KY. .
 Accessed June 27, 2018. http://files.usgwarchives.net/ky/jefferson/misc/letters/w422001.txt.

-5. Long Run Massacre Historical Marker. . . http://tribupedia.com/tribute/long-run-massacre-historical-marker/.
+- Long Run Massacre Historical Marker. . . http://tribupedia.com/tribute/long-run-massacre-historical-marker/.